MobsLab/PrgGithub/Instructions.md

 ### Clone the repository

 In your terminal, navigate to the folder where you want to clone the repository.
-Then, run the following command (make sure you have the access for all the folders listed in the README!):
+Then, run the following command :

 ```bash
 git clone --recurse-submodules=yes --remote-submodules git@github.com:MobsLab/PrgGithub.git